 What Are Coping Mechanisms?

-Coping mechanisms are ways that people can manage internal or external stress.
-Every person will prefer a certain kind of coping mechanism to prevent and manage their anxiety.
+Coping mechanisms are ways that people use to manage internal or external stress.
+Every person will have a preference to a certain kind of coping mechanism to prevent and manage their anxiety.
 So, there are many healthy coping mechanisms that you can try.

 Do what you enjoy